 lease submit tables as individual files and editable text and not as images.
 Place all table notes below the table body.
 Each table should have a title which is followed by explanation of results shown in the table.
 Use of vertical rules must be avoided.
 Tables should be self-explanatory, and clearly arranged.
 Tables should provide easier understanding and not duplicate information already included in the text or figures.
 Each table should be typewritten with double spacing on a separate file and numbered in order of citation in the text with Arabic numerals.
 Each table should have a concise heading that makes it comprehensible without reference to the text of the article.
 Explain any non-standard abbreviations in a footnote to the table.

 Figures must be submitted in individual files (format: TIFF, Dimensions: Width: 789 – 2250 pixels at 300 dpi Height maximum: 2625 pixels at 300 dpi, Resolution: 300 – 600 dpi, file size: less than 10 MB, Text within figures: Arial or Symbol font only in 8-12 point).
 The text and other labels should be placed in the figure as un-compressed layers.
 Each figure should have a title which is followed by explanation of results shown in the figure.
 Figures should be numbered in order of citation in the text with Arabic numerals.

-The lines, bars or points in diagrams should be provided with different colors.
+The bar diagrams should be provided in color and in a well-designed and professional format.
 Please do not use different shades of gray.
 The axes of diagrams should have titles and units.
 Also, the source file of the image (Excel etc.) should be provided for typesetting.

 Gene symbols, Latin terms (i.e. in vivo, in vitro, ex vivo, in utero, in situ, and etc.) and species scientific names (using the binomial nomenclature), should be typed in italics, while the first letter of the genus name must be capitalized (i.e. Homo sapiens).